-Another prominent example is Breitbart News, a website closely associated with the white nationalist ‘alt-right’, and avid champion of misleading and inaccurate reporting that supports far right-wing beliefs.
-Steve Bannon, the former chairman of Breitbart, who now serves as one of Donald Trump’s top advisers as White House strategist and counselor, has drawn no shortage of criticism from anti-discrimination groups for Brietbart’s malevolent and often racist content targeting minorities, immigrants, women and the LGBT community.
-Some of Breitbart’s many offences include, but are by no means limited to running:
+Another prominent example is Breitbart News, a website closely associated with the white nationalist ‘alt-right’, an avid champion of misleading and inaccurate reporting that supports far-right-wing beliefs.
+Steve Bannon, the former chairman of Breitbart, who now serves as one of Donald Trump’s top advisers as White House strategist and counselor, has drawn no shortage of criticism from anti-discrimination groups for Brietbart’s malevolent and often racist content targeting minorities, immigrants, women, and the LGBT community.
+Some of Breitbart’s many offenses include, but are by no means limited to running: